 Ericsson unique network protection mechanism against signalling storms

 Security and availability are some of the most important robustness aspects that an SDM solution needs to cater to.
 The Ericsson UDC, apart from offering the most advanced replication mechanisms to secure that data is trustable at all times, also provides the most advanced mechanisms for resilience and redundancy following telecom market standards.
-UDC provides a unique state-of-art overload protection and load regulation solution that allows an e2e congestion control by means of a real-time cooperation mechanism between the Back End and the most critical Ericsson application Front Ends to maximize the database performance under signaling storms.
+UDC provides a unique state-of-art overload protection and load regulation solution that allows an e2e congestion control by means of a real-time cooperation mechanism between the Back End and the most critical Ericsson application Front Ends to maximize the database performance under signalling storms.
 The HLR-FE, as being one of the main application front-ends in the system, plays a key role in this process.
 Read more about this unique Ericsson functionality in our paper “Handling of signalling storms in mobile networks”.

 HLR-FE product highlights: